The Pueblo Bonito Sunset Beach Resort & Spa is all grown up now!

-Recommended reading: 25 Epic things to do in Cabo San Lucas, Mexico!
+Recommended reading: Check out these 25 epic things to do in Cabo San Lucas

 But you can also stay here without owning a time-share, and there are many other guests who do just that.
 You can book through any online travel agency, for example, Expedia.

 Upon checking in, you’ll likely be invited to attend a time-share presentation (90 minutes long).